taylorjg/NullCoalescingExperiment/readme.md

 The key things to reproduce the problem seem to be the following:

 * The assignment needs to be to a member variable (_things).
 * It does not behave oddly with a string.
-It does behave oddly with a List of string.
+It does behave oddly with a List of Thing.
 I have not tried other types.
 * There must be another line of code after the assignment to _things.

 To see the problem, set a breakpoint on the line that assigns to _things.
 Step over this line of code.